Shift to A “Performance Planning” Mindset

 Review and update an employee’s role description

-Role descriptions are important for a number of reasons:Keep employees informed about role specifications and expectations
+Role descriptions are essential for a number of reasons:Keep employees informed about role specifications and expectations

 Serve as a tool for conflict resolution